menu

 Demographics

-The population of Smiley has a very low overall level of education: only 8.36% of people over 25 hold a 4-year college degree or higher.
+The population of Smiley has one of the lowest overall levels of education in the country: only 4.93% of people over 25 hold a college degree.
+The national average for all municipalities is 21.84%.

 The most common language spoken in Smiley is English.
 Other important languages spoken here include Spanish and Greek.